donaldsiziba/donaldsiziba/README.md

 3. The pipeline triggers a deployment to the Dev environment using CodeDeploy.
 4. Subsequent deployments to the QA or UAT environments are done through manual approvals.
 5. When the release process is run and completed, the release tagged artitacts are replicated to the production for their eventual release via CodeDeploy.

+> NOTE:
+> Release artifacts will be replicated to the production account and in-turn deployed from the production account.
+This approach
+> enhances security by limiting access to production resources and ensures only approved artifacts are deployed to production.

 <!--
 **donaldsiziba/donaldsiziba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.